 - Preheat the oven to 375°F(190°C).
 Line 12 non-stick standard paper liners into regular size 12 cup-cupcake/muffin pan and set aside.

-- Place the flour, baking powder, cinnamon and salt (optional) in a large bowl.
+- Place the flour, baking powder, cinnamon and salt (optional) in a large bowl and stir.
 Set aside.

 - Mix the eggs and sugar in a medium bowl and whisk for almost 30 seconds until combined well.
 Add the melted butter, milk and almond or vanilla extract and stir with a whisk.